MCLF/mclf/README.md

 sage: R.<x> = QQ[]
 sage: Y = SuperellipticCurve(x^4-1, 3)
 sage: Y
-superelliptic curve y^3 = x^4 + 1 over Rational Field
+superelliptic curve y^3 = x^4 - 1 over Rational Field
 ```
 In general, the class `SuperellipticCurve` allows you to create a superelliptic curve of the form y<sup>n</sup> = f(x),
 for a polynomial f over an arbitrary field K. But you can also define any smooth projective curve Y with given
 function field.

 We define the 2-adic valuation on the rational field.
 Then we are able to create an
-object which represents a semistable model of the curve Y with respect to the 2-adic
+object of the class `SemistableModel` which represents a semistable model of the curve Y with respect to the 2-adic
 valuation.
 ```
 sage: v_2 = QQ.valuation(2)
 sage: Y2 = SemistableModel(Y, v_2)
-sage: Y2.is_semistable()
+sage: Y2.is_semistable() # this may take a while
 True
 ```
 The stable reduction of Y at p=2 has four components, one of genus 0 and